pouriavj/react-contacts-app/README.md

 # React Contacts App

-A simple React project demonstrating component-based architecture, props, mapping, and styling.
-This app renders a list of contact cards using reusable React components.
+A simple React project demonstrating reusable components, props, mapping, and styling by rendering a list of fictional contact cards.

 ---